tokeh/bdd_tutorial/README.md

 (if the right plug-ins are installed) and the corresponding tests are failing.

 ###JBehave with Java
-JBehave uses .story files to store the different scenarios.
-Just like Cucumber features they are written in native language and use the BDD *Given-When-THen* pattern:
+JBehave uses *.story* files to store the different scenarios.
+Just like Cucumber features they are written in native language and use the BDD *Given-When-Then* pattern:
 ```
 Meta: